zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

-Jeannie asks William, “Everything okay?” meaning “I s everything okay?”
+Jeannie asks William, “Everything okay?” meaning “is everything okay?”
 Sometimes, informally in English, we may not put the word or the verb “is” in the sentence, but we understand what the person is sayi ng.

 William says, “No, I just got off the phone,” meani ng I was just talking on the phone, “with my daughter’s school and they’re not p utting her in the gifted and talented program.”
 “To be gifted” means to be very intelligent or to have some special skill, some special ability.
 Similarly, “to  be talented” means to have a special ability to do something.
 It might be an abi lity to sing very well, or to play music, or sports, or to perhaps even be good at mat h or English.